MaazJamal/elevator_simulator/doc/User_Manual.md

 - Input file should be placed in the right path.Change the input file if needed.
 In the data/ folder

-In case of Dynamic version
+In case of Dynamic version the program only simulates until 1999 iterations.
+This is due to limitations of console windows,causing the program to slow down due to printing of cli_update.
+There are additional inputs the user can give to the program after every 30th or 200th iteration.

-- Add Passenger request : If needed pass passenger request manually in the same format as Input file.
+- Add Passenger request : If needed the user can enter details of a passenger to the program.
+That will be added to the queue.

-- Decide on the simulation when encountered a emergency stop condition.
-Press 1 to continue simulation or 0 to terminate the simulation.
+- Provide emergency stop in which the elevator will stop at next floor and remove all passengers.
+The user can then quit or continue the simulation.

+- Enable realtime mode.
+In which each iteration is 1 second long and the program asks for input after every 30th iterations.

+- Do not ask for input again and disable the realtime mode.
+So that the program can run without interuptions until completion.

+- Exit the simulation.

-Please note that the binary is located in project `root` folder
+Please note that the binary is located in project `root` folder.
+To start open terminal and type in root directory:

 ```
-.elevator
+./elevator
 ```

 for windows